HansZimmer5000/PostgreSQL-Deployment-Tester/cluster/test_scripts/README.md

 This folder contains scripts to interact and test the deployed postgres containers.
 The main logic can be find in test_client_lib.sh. *BEWARE as the mentioned filed is supposed to be sourced from the ../setup.sh file!*

+TODO update or better reference to help in setup.sh
 Usage:
 ```
 -- Interact with Container